codeandkey/glou/README.md

 All communication over TCP is secured with authenticated AES-256 encryption (GCM mode).

 Key echange is performed with ECDH over prime256v1 and pbkdf2 for key derivation.
 RSA keys are used to identify and verify nodes.

+### contributing
+Suggestions and pull requests are welcome!